unique locations in Italy

 05. The Leaning Tower of Pisa

-The tower suffered several renovation works in an attempt to stop and even reduce its tilt.
+Over the years, the tower suffered several renovation works in an attempt to stop and even reduce its tilt.
 It can now be visited, though the most popular activity among tourists is to take perspective photos that show them supporting the tower.

 vernazza, cinque terre, italy